joshbrowning2358/sandbox/vietnam_user_defined_function.md

 ```
 ## Lower case for column names

 Later in the code there are several mergins.
-In some cases column names in datasets are
+In some cases column names in datasets
 differ only in lower/upper case.
 But user has to manually specify, that he/she wants to merge
 by column "gender" from data1 and by column "Gender" from data2.
 We can get rid of it by
 converting all column names in lower case.
-We'll do it at loading stage.
+We'll do it at loading stage inside of our function.

 ```R
 read1 <- function(filename) {